dotlang/language/doc/RFE.md

 `import "github/apache/cassandra/master/dir`
 What if the repository has a dir with the same name as the branch? branch name is mandatory.
 `import "github/org/repo/branch/dir1/dir2/module"`
+If we allow this, it can be used as a dependency definition.
+We have a main module which only defines dependencies + their versions.
+Other modules import this one and append the module they need to import.

+? - How should an import path be resolved and where should the data be looked up or saved? suppose we have `import /a/b/c` Where should we look for a directory? option 1: The location we run the compiler (pwd): `pwd/deps/a/b/c` option 2: Use env-var option 3: You can use option 1 + an optional argument to the compiler for root path. by using option 3, we can have a shared deps dir for multiple projects.

 ? - There should be no "global" or "system-wide" libraries.
 Except core which is bundled with the compiler and runtime, everything else must be imported (explicitly or implicitly) and installed inside project folder. e.g. `src` for source and `dep` for dependencies.